 The layout of our paper is as follows: in Sec.~\ref{sec:theory}, we briefly summarize the theoretical background of our analysis, while in Sec.~\ref{sec:quijote}, we present the details for the Quijote simulations used in our analysis.
-Then in Sec.~\ref{sec:density}, we describe the results of our ML analysis using the density field of the simulations, while in Sec.~\ref{sec:likelihood}, we compare our results to the conventional likelihood inference.
-Finally, in Sec.~\ref{sec:conclusions}, we summarize our conclusions.
+Then, in Sec.~\ref{sec:density}, we describe the results of our ML analysis using the density field of the simulations.
+Finally, we summarise our conclusions in Sec.~\ref{sec:conclusions}.